hyde/commando/README.markdown

 # commando - argparse in style

-Version 0.1.3a
+Version 0.2a

 A simple wrapper for `argparse` that allows commands and arguments to be defined declaratively using decorators.
 Note that this does not support all the features of `argparse` yet.

+Commando also bundles a few utilities that are essential for command line applications.

 ## Example